 Our Board of Directors has directed senior management to ensure that a proper, consistent tone is communicated throughout the organization, which emphasizes the expectation that previously existing deficiencies will be rectified through implementation of processes and controls to ensure strict compliance with U.S. GAAP and regulatory requirements.
 We also have taken steps to effect a proper tone through our policies and personnel.
-To effect this, we have hired an external consulting firm to effectively act as an internal audit department to assist in the organizational risk assessment, identification of control activities, and the enhancement of ongoing monitoring activities related to such controls.
+To effect this, we have retained an external consulting firm to effectively act as an internal audit department to assist in implementing an enterprise risk assessment which would include following up with additional internal audits as needed.
+The external consulting firm will also provide additional scrutiny around control activities and help with the enhancement of ongoing monitoring activities related to such controls.